slowikr/mkdocs-example/docs/index.md

-# Welcome to MkDocs
+# Welcome to Sustainability Page

-For full documentation visit [mkdocs.org](https://www.mkdocs.org).
+Here you will find all the details regarding Sustainability in Cargill.
+For latest news please visit our Sharepoint Page: [Global Impact]

 ## Commands